bsord/helm-push/README.md

 # Helm Push to ChartMuseum

-Push a chart to a ChartMuseum compatible repository using Token based authencation support with Helm v3
+Push a chart to a ChartMuseum compatible repository using Token based authencation with Helm v3

 ## Usage
 ```yaml